gpuweb/gpuweb/proposals/compatibility-mode.md

 }
 ```

-As a convenience to the developer, the Adapter returned will have the `featureLevel` property set to `"compatibility"`.
+As a convenience to the developer, `GPUAdapter.featureLevel` is set to `"core"` on Core-defaulting Adapters, and `"compatibility"` on Compatibility-defaulting Adapters.

+### Devices

+No change.
+As always, API calls which are unsupported by a Device will result in validation errors.
+Even if a Device is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, it validates all subsequent API calls made on the Adapter and the objects it vends against the Compatibility subset.

+### Textures

 ```webidl
 partial dictionary GPUTextureDescriptor {